 Bedford Public Library Policy

-The Bedford Public Library System (BPLS) offers Internet access as an essential tool in providing adults and children of Bedford City and County with information and resources that support lifelong learning and lifelong enjoyment.
+The Bedford Public Library System (BPLS) offers Internet access as an essential tool in providing adults and children of Bedford County with information and resources that support lifelong learning and lifelong enjoyment.
 The BPLS offers Internet access as broadly and as completely as possible to include the widest possible diversity, views and expressions, and to insure access to all avenues of ideas to as many library users as possible.

 Since all Internet sites are potentially accessible and the Internet is an unregulated medium connecting people and information sources from around the world, not all sources on the Internet provide information that is current, accurate, unobjectionable or complete.
 The BPLS is unable to control the content of materials on the Internet.
 Users of the Internet should exercise caution and critical judgment in evaluating the content they find on the Internet.